 Five or more children = 22%

 Another important issue to be decided by the family court is child visitation for the non-custodial parent.
 A standard visitation agreement typically consists of visitation every other weekend, 4 weeks vacation and alternating holidays.
 In many cases, judges are willing to be more flexible with visitation when they believe a good parent is seeking extra time with their child.
-The courts believe it is in the interest of the children to have both parents actively involved in their lives.
+The courts believe it is in the best interest of the children to have both parents actively involved in their lives.

 As seasoned family law attorneys, the Spodek Law Group understands that your children come first.
-Our team does everything possible to ensure that their interests are protected throughout the legal process.
+Our team does everything possible to ensure that their best interests are protected throughout the legal process.
 If you are ready to start the next chapter in your life, our legal team can help you establish a solid foundation for the future.